YorkDojo/yorkdojo.github.io/_worksheets/microbit/step-counter.md

 ![Add 1 to steps when shaken]({{ 'shake-steps.png' | prepend: page.url }})

-## Step Four: Display the number of steps
+## Step Three: Display the number of steps

 We still don't know how many steps we've made!